Skip to main content

 The Ghost in the Machine

 Her experience summarizes the operational reality of many mature marketing organizations.
-Not because the teams running them are negligent, but because of the way automation gets built.
+Not because the teams running them are negligent, but more due to the way automations get built.

 Accumulating logic, branching sequences, suppression lists, and lead routing rules the way old houses accumulate wiring.
 Functional, mostly, but understood by fewer people than anyone would like to admit.